Decision Making

 • Appoint a Medical Treatment Decision Maker

-• Be involved in court matters and legal proceedings (without a ‘legal guardian’)
+• Participate in court matters or legal proceedings without requiring a legal guardian

-• Make or change a will (demonstrate ‘Testamentary Capacity’)
+• Make or update a will (testamentary capacity assessment)

 What are decision making capacity assessments dependent upon?